 The government’s step-by-step guide explains the information that employers need to provide to HMRC to make a claim through the Coronavirus Job Retention Scheme.
 It also describes the processes involved.

 Combined Authority Business support

-Steve Rotheram, the Metro Mayor of Liverpool City Region, has recently announced a £15m support package from existing Combined Authority projects to support businesses and the community and voluntary sector, including:
+Steve Rotheram, the Metro Mayor of Liverpool City Region (LCR), has recently announced a £15 million support package from existing Combined Authority projects to support businesses and the community and voluntary sector, including:

-- £5m to support businesses to access national government funds and improve the survival rate of LCR businesses
+- £5 million to support businesses to access national government funds and improve the survival rate of LCR businesses

-- The launch of Sustain, a six-week programme of intensive support for 240 SMEs across all sectors
+- the launch of Sustain, a 6-week programme of intensive support for 240 SMEs across all sectors

-- The launch today of Gather, a programme offering free online support to Liverpool City Region SMEs working in the digital, creative and tech sector
+- the launch of Gather, a programme offering free online support to Liverpool City Region SMEs working in the digital, creative and tech sector

 - £400,000 to support micro-businesses and SMEs in the cultural sector